leepeter6564/My-Studdy-Buddy/README.md

 This project is built upon the foundations of Problem-set (pset) 7 of CS50 Fall 2015.
 Code that was given by the pset is indicated as such.

-Project by Peter Lee and Kristen Fang, Harvard College
+Project by Peter Seung Min Lee and Kristen Fang, Harvard College